Is Mri Safe?

 What are the key security findings for Mri?

-Mri's strongest signal is security at 90/100.
+Mri's strongest signal is popularity at 100/100.
 No known vulnerabilities have been detected.
-It meets the Nerq Verified threshold of 70+.

 What is Mri and who maintains it?